-At Wolferstans we offer a fixed fee initial consultation for £150 plus VAT.
+At Wolferstans we offer a fixed fee initial consultation for £150 plus VAT (at 20%).
 This includes an initial meeting with one of our experienced lawyers which is followed up by a written summary of that advice.

 We find that this structure ensures that we are able to give our clients full and detailed advice on their case from the outset, which really isn’t the case where free initial appointments are offered.
 Our structure means that from that meeting onwards, you become our client and also gives you the opportunity to meet your lawyer and make sure you are confident in them.

 Hourly Rates for Divorce Lawyers

 We can act for you in all areas of Court proceedings on the basis of a pre-agreed hourly rate.
 The overall cost for your divorce will therefore depend on how much time the matter takes.

 We offer various hourly rates depending on the level of experience of the person who is doing the work with VAT added to the hourly rate.
 You will be asked to pay an amount up front before the work starts and will then be billed on a monthly basis.
 This helps you to stay on top of the costs of your divorce.

 Our client had been involved in divorce proceedings many years ago with other solicitors and had reached the decree nisi stage.
 She then resumed living with her husband.
 Her old solicitors assumed they were back together and closed their files.

 Four years later the couple fell out again.
 She was told by her husband she could just apply for decree absolute and that as the house had been sold, the proceeds divided equally and there were no other assets, that nothing further could be done.
 She fortunately contacted Wolferstans.